nextDriveIoE/sync-jira-workflow/README.md

 ### jira_status are as follows
 - In Progress
-- To Code Review
+- In Code Review
-- To Inspect
+- Inspecting